Company knowledge is siloed, and documentation is not always up to date.

 Confluence is great for project managers, but the ones that need to write the documentation are developers and/or technical writers, so you need to balance how necessary documentation is for your organization.

 Compared with Notion, Archbee is cheaper, and it is built for developers to make their lives easier.
-On the other hand, Notion is a well-rounded app for product, engineering, HR, design, sales, and marketing.
+On the other hand, Notion is a tries to be an all in one app, for any department in a organization.

 Having a custom domain on Notion will require a third-party tool like super or hostnotion, while Archbee has hosted collection built-in.
 It takes 5 minutes to build a website with Archbee, customize it, and brand it.